skancharapu775/NexusSurge/README.md

 EdTech Web App

 Home Page: Show create a game, available games, and datasets
+ - Custom games
+ - Live servers
+ - Multiple choice for now

-Datasets: List view and search bar of study options, add content
+Sets: List view and search bar of study options, add content
+- View card sets and worksheets (can direct to study page)
+- Add your own sets and worksheets
+- Download or add to account

 Study: Select a dataset and choose study options
+- Download worksheets
+- View flash cards in study mode (can come from sets page)